AlwaysExtreme/Security-Portfolio/_posts/2019-02-18-Sprint-3-Retrospective.md

   - Running netsc in cmd then login as administrator
   - This will now log into the citrix system so it will now go to citrix admin system

-Red Team Operations
+**Red Team Operations
   - Name arised from military context
   - Highly skilled penetration testers working towards a set predefined goal
   - Different missions involved include either Physical access, System Access, Social engineering etc or a mix of all
   - Simulates how a real world attacker will gain access to the system
-  - Need to do a virtual map of all aspects, rooms/security features+location/weapons used/external features/internal features/patterns/look like you beong there/act confident & go in, utilise a rubber ducky to do a reverse shell exploit within building ALWAYS BE PREPARED TO BE QUESTIONED
+  - Need to do a virtual map of all aspects, rooms/security features+location/weapons used/external features/internal features/patterns/look like you beong there/act confident & go in, utilise a rubber ducky to do a reverse shell exploit within building and ALWAYS BE PREPARED TO BE QUESTIONED.

-Traditional
+**Traditional**
   - Specific
   - Limited Scope
-  - Narrow>
+  - Narrow

-Realistic approach to security testing
+**Realistic approach to security testing**
   - Realistic
   - Relevant
   - Readiness

-Tools used:
+**Tools used:**
   - RFID scanner/duplicator (check what type of card do they use?)(put in iPad sized case/brush past AC/utilise crowded places for effective bumping)
   - Lock picks (3 pin lock used on some old ATMs within 3 seconds)
   - PwnPlug (power + corp ethernet – utilised as an extender to do port forwarding allowing SSH tunnel and what you control, from home office can connect into their network GLAR150 + 4g dongle +optional openboards OS)
   - PowerPwn variant
   - Wifi-Pinapple (Creat fkae hotspots replicating corporate networks)
-  - Rubber Ducky (simulates a keyboard), Feed scripts into micro sd card, plug it in and will do everything you want to do quickly (Run  \\etc)
+  - Rubber Ducky (simulates a keyboard), Feed scripts into micro sd card, plug it in and will do everything you want to do quickly (Run \\etc)
   - Physical hardware testing (i.e. router had pins just had to figure out the different pins and connect via usb-pin adaptor to laptop, UART)
   - Kali/Metasploit/Powershell Empire/

-DELOITTE
+**Introductory programs offered**
 GRADUATE PROGRAM
 VACATIONAL PROGRAM